 - Leg Press – 2 sets of 10-12 reps

 - Leg curls – 4 sets of 12, 10, 8,6 reps

 - Calf raises using a leg press calf raises – 3 sets of 50, 30, 20, 15 reps

 - Reverse calf raises – 2 sets of 15 reps

-Performance notes: This is the classic pyramid approach, as you get to the heavier sets you want to fail at the rep range listed but, do not stop if you can do more reps than what is listed, just add more weight the next time.
+Performance notes: This is the classic pyramid approach.
+As you get to the heavier sets you want to fail at the rep range listed.
+But, do not stop if you can do more reps than what is listed.
+Add more weight the next time.
 Use the same rep style as in the first routine.

 Routine # 3

 - Warm up with 3 easy sets of 12-15 reps

 - 20 rep squats, drop set style: 20 reps done with a weight you can handle for 8-10 reps.
 At 20 drop the weight ( at least 20%) and continue until failure.
 Drop the weight again and continue until failure.
 This is one set and should be enough to fry your thighs.
 Do your reps slow and controlled.
 No pausing or locking out.